uqmars/constitution/Constitution.md

 * "The University" shall refer to the University of Queensland.
 * "The Union" shall refer to the University of Queensland Union.
 * "Executive Team" shall refer to the team of members responsible for the administration and running of the club.
+* "Executive" shall refer to any elected or appointed member of the Executive Team.
 * "T3 Officers" shall refer to those in the 'top 3' positions of the Executive Team (president, treasurer and secretary).
+* "Club Member" shall refer to an individual belonging to the community of The Club who is eligible to vote on matters at General Meetings.
+* "Financial Member" shall refer to a Club Member who is also required to pay a membership fee.

 ## 2 NAME